 10).
 Security team on the mountain to protect your equipment

-You really need these measures.
-You will read that you don’t need them and you can chance your arm but really from 20 years experience and having been on the top of Everest, top of Kilimanjaro 20+ times and seen so many accidents on mountains around the world.
+You will read that you don’t need to train and hiking up and down Kilimanjaro is easy.
+I can assure it is no easy task.
+You can chance your arm with less days on the mountain.
+From 20 years experience and having been on the top of Everest, top of Kilimanjaro 35+ times and seen so many accidents on mountains around the world.
 You really need the right team in place with the right staff, safety equipment and most importantly the right amount of days on the mountain.

 There are a lot of travel companies offering Kilimanjaro climbs but have no real experience of treating altitude sickness, managing pace, teams in emergency.
 They offer package holidays, cruises and getaway holidays.
 You really need to stay away from these companies as they outsource the service to people they don’t know.
-We know each staff member on the ground and we use the same guides, porters, tent crew, security, servers, chef, kitchen staff and toilet crew on all of our trips.
+We know each staff member on the ground and we work with the same guides, porters, tent crew, security, servers, chef, kitchen staff and toilet crew on all of our trips.
 So you need a crew that work together continually on the mountain.
-Our head guide has been training in the Alps, trekked to Everest Base Camp and Island peak.
-We hope others will follow in the years to come.
+Our head guide has been training in the Alps, trekked to Everest Base Camp and Island peak and is the best guide on Kilimanjaro.
+We hope our other guides will follow in his footsteps in the years to come.

 Trust the reviews